At some point, pretty much anybody who does electronics prototyping needs to master reflow soldering. There are a few ways to do it.

 So, the next best thing is a desktop reflow oven.
 The choices are either to buy one or build one.

 There are many cheaper ones available from the usual Chinese brands, with varying performance.
-Decent quality units can be had from more specialised suppliers, and are quite expensive for what they are.
+Decent quality units can be purchased from more specialised suppliers, which are pretty expensive.
 My plan is to repurpose a standard toaster oven, with some temperature measurements and some power control

 Here it is in all its glory: